chchen123/pytpc/doc/prelimsLinux.rst

 .. code-block:: shell

    cd CMake-hdf5-1.8.19
-   ./build-unix.sh
+   ./build-unix.sh   # sudo might be required

 This will place the built binary in the bin folder and run through a series of tests for correct installation.

 d) Install and Compile mcopt Library
 ************************************

 Finally, install the mcopt library itself; it can be found `here <https://github.com/jbradt/mcopt>`__.
-Install the repository locally using the .git link found on GitHub.
+Clone the repository locally using the .git link found on GitHub.

 .. code-block:: shell